mwalmsley/gz-jwst/README.md

 4. David's cutout script to extract single-band cutouts from the mosaics
 5. Hayley's colouring to make images (probably with tweaks)

+## Current Status

+- Download FITS from MAST for all surveys &#10003;
+- Find existing FITS on Datalabs &#10003; (but some are missing)
+- Create catalog from FITS: WIP, works on one CEERS band but decisions needed to generalise
+- Create cutouts from catalog/FITS: WIP, tested several options but decisions needed on final choice(s)

 ## Install

     conda create --name gz-jwst python==3.9